 Strength training is a part of a daily fitness regimen for most people involved in fitness.
 If you love lifting weights, it is common to purchase a Smith machine or a squat rack, which helps to do exercises such as squats, shoulder press, bench press, and more.

-While both help in building muscles and improving fitness, each equipment has its advantages and disadvantages that must be weighed cautiously before making a purchase.
+While both help build muscles and improve fitness, each piece of equipment has its advantages and disadvantages that must be weighed cautiously before making a purchase.

 Discussed here are four major differences between a Smith machine and a squat rack.